dirkjanvw/MoGAAAP/README.md

 It is generally recommendable to set the `--cores` and `--memory` flags to what is available on your system.
 Please also check out the other options available by running `MoGAAAP run --help`.

+> [!NOTE]
+> Please note that the pipeline can also be run manually by running the Snakemake command directly within the working directory.
+> If you're familiar with the Snakemake CLI, this is a good way to use MoGAAAP after the initial setup.
+> A good starting point is to run `snakemake -n` to see what the pipeline would do without actually running it.

 ## Output